-Norwegian Cruise Line Reports Results For Second Quarter 2010
+Norwegian Cruise Line Reports Results for Second Quarter 2012

 Berths.
-Double occupancy per cabin even though many cabins can accommodate three or more passengers.
+Double occupancy capacity per cabin (single occupancy per studio cabin) even though many cabins can accommodate three or more passengers.

 Capacity Days.
-Berths multiplied by the number of cruise days for the period.
+Available Berths multiplied by the number of cruise days for the period.

 EBITDA.
-Earnings before interest, other income (expense) including taxes, impairment loss, and depreciation and amortization.
+Earnings before interest, taxes, depreciation and amortization.

 Gross Cruise Cost.
 The sum of total cruise operating expense and marketing, general and administrative expense.